Renovation Loans to Finance a Fixer-Upper

 FHA 203(k) mortgage

-This type of financing is ideal for borrowers who either have little money for a down payment or who have an average or slightly below-average credit score, says Bruce Ailion, a broker with RE/MAX Town and Country serving greater Atlanta.
+A 203(k) renovation loan is ideal for borrowers who either have little money for a down payment or who have an average or slightly below-average credit score, says Bruce Ailion, a broker with RE/MAX Town and Country serving greater Atlanta.

 The FHA requires a credit score of at least 580 if you want to make the minimum down payment; if you have 10% down, your score can be as low as 500.
 Lenders may have higher requirements.